theodorosploumis/drupal-docker/README.md

 # Using Drupal 8.x with Docker

-## 1. Clone this repo
+### 1. Clone this repo

 ```
 git clone git@github.com:theodorosploumis/drupal-docker.git
 cd drupal-docker
 ```

-## Start the containers with docker-compose
+### 2. Start the containers with docker-compose

-Notice that containers *drupalconsole_volumed* and *drush_volumed*
-will exit immetiately after starting as they are volumed containers used just to for their executables (drush and console accordingly).

-Also, they cannot be used separately only as linked containers.

 ```
-// If you want to build the images before running the containers do:
+// If you want to build the images before running the containers run:
 // docker-compose build

-docker-compose up
+docker-compose up -d
 ```

+Notice that containers **drupalconsole_volumed** and **drush_volumed**
+will exit immetiately after starting as they are volumed containers.
+These containers are used just to mount their executables (drush and console accordingly).

+For the same reason they cannot be used separately but only as linked containers (they need php though).

-## 2. Prepare Drupal site for installation
+### 3. Prepare Drupal site for installation

 ```
 // You can run the prepare-install.sh script